 About Me & My Philosophies

-My name is Dora Nudelman and I am a holistic life coach and a self-empowerment author, blogger, writer, and mindful indulgence facilitator and coach.
+My name is Dora Nudelman and I am Self-Empowerment Author, Inspirational Writer/Blogger, and Mindful Manifesting Coach.
 I also hold a bachelor's degree in sociology and a post graduate education in journalism.
 Moreover, I have studied metaphysical, spiritual, and energetic principles at great lengths, and have implemented these principles into my own life in many practical ways.

 I am also the founder and principal of The Quality of Life Advisors Group, a boutique lifestyle consulting company based out of Toronto, Canada that helps those seeking answers to find solutions by using a practical and grounded approach to spirituality, manifesting, "new age" principles, self-empowerment, and personal growth.

 I've always been interested in the esoteric, magical, mysterious, and spiritual.
 As a highly intuitive individual my interests often carried me towards the study of energetic principles, crystals, chakras, intuition, and the general realm of the unseen, hidden, and unknown.
 But because these topics were not as mainstream as those of material gain, achievement, and accomplishment, I often kept these interests close to my chest, with only those closest to me knowing the truth.

 Subsequently I engaged in the wheelings and dealings of the "real world" like everybody else, but I still felt like something was missing.
 Playing "the game" was starting to lose its appeal.
 The status quo beliefs and standards being thrown at me felt suffocating and so it wasn't long before I found myself immersed once again in my heart-felt interests pertaining to the spiritual and energetic realms.